perkexchange/github-action/README.md

 # Perk.Exchange GitHub Action

-Reward developers and users with cryptocurrency for performing certain actions.
-Rewards are provisioned by <https://perk.exchange>.
+Add a donation button to your pull requrests.
+Donations are handled by <https://perk.exchange> using <https://getcode.com>.

 ## Requirements

-- **Enable access** We are in the test phase of this action.
-Please reach out to us on [Twitter](https://twitter.com/perkexchange) for access.
+- **Unlock** integrations on your <https://perk.exchange/Account> page.

-- **Users Register with Perk.Exchange** Users must first connect to https://perk.exchange with their GitHub user.
-Rewards are not provisioned for GitHub users that haven't already registered with Perk.Exchange.
+- **Generate an API token** on the <https://perk.exchange/Integrations> page.

 ## Usage

-Store your Perk.Exchange **Campaign secret** in a repository secret.
+Store your Perk.Exchange **API token** in a repository secret.
 Use the example workflow below as a base and modify to suit your needs.
 You can also refer to this repository's workflow.

 **IMPORTANT**: Secrets are not passed to workflows that are triggered by a pull request from a fork. https://docs.github.com/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets